Zenithsiz/zbuild/GUIDE.md

 These may be either:

-- (Static) Regular files
+- (Static or Optional) Regular files
-- (Static) Dependency files
+- (Static or Optional) Dependency files
 - Rules

 Static items are those that only need to exist in order to be considered up to date.
 They are useful for depending on, e.g. directories.

-Regular files are just that, regular files, if they exist and are older than the output modification time, they are considered up to date.
+Regular files are just that, regular files, their modification date will be used to test if the output needs to be rebuilt.

 Dependency files are regular files which are also checked for make dependencies after being considered up to date.

+Optional file are regular files that do not result in an error if they do not exist.

 Rule dependencies simply state that a rule must be run before them.
 Even if two rules required the same rule in their dependencies, it will only be run once (per pattern).
 Rules are always considered out of date and will always be executed.